KennethWest/ChairNerd/R2AndR3.md

 - validate all tickets are not expired
 - open /logout

-### Test Case R3.6.1 - This page lists all available tickets.
-Information including the quantity of each ticket, the owner's email, and the price, for tickets that are not expired. ###
+### Test Case R3.6.1 - This page contains a form that a user can submit new tickets for sell.
+Fields: name, quantity, price, expiration date ###

 Mocking:
 - Mock backend.get_user to return test_user intstance